 e.
 No indirect access – The Client agrees not to access the Licensed Software in an indirect manner.
 Indirect Access occurs when devices, bots, automated systems, etc. directly access Verdis AI – SCM or when humans, or any device or systems indirectly use Verdis AI – SCM via a non-Verdis AI – SCM intermediary software, such as a non-Verdis AI – SCM front-end, a custom-solution, or a third-party application which leads to processing within Verdis AI – SCM software.

 f.
 Ownership – The Licensed Software (including Updates), any documentation, including all copies thereof and Licensed Software Customization thereto made by or for Cogneau, are and shall remain the property of Cogneau, and its suppliers, regardless of when and for whom it is created.
-Client shall inform Cogneau immediately upon knowledge of any actual or potential unauthorized access to, or use of, the Licensed Software.
-Client does not acquire any rights in the Licensed Software or any Licensed Software Customizations, express or implied other than those specified in this Agreement, regardless of whether such Licensed Software Customizations are identified as a Deliverable or otherwise implemented within the scope of a SOW.
-It is clarified herein that Deliverables shall be treated as work made for hire and ownership thereof shall vest with the Client only upon payment of fees.
+Client does not acquire any rights in the Licensed Software or any Licensed Software Customizations, express or implied regardless of whether such Licensed Software Customizations are identified as a Deliverable or otherwise implemented within the scope of a SOW.
+It is clarified herein that Deliverables shall not be treated as work made for hire and ownership thereof shall vest with the Client only upon payment of fees.

 g.
 Similar Enhancements – Client acknowledges that if Cogneau at any time develops features or functions to the Licensed Software that include similar or comparable code or functionality as those developed for Client (“Similar Enhancements”), the development of such Similar Enhancements by Cogneau will not constitute a breach of any intellectual property rights of Client and Cogneau shall have all rights in such Similar Enhancements.

-(ii) Embedded IP in Deliverables – For Cogneau IP and / or third party IP embedded in Deliverables, Cogneau grants Client, a non-exclusive, non-transferable (except to Client’s Affiliates and permitted assigns), perpetual, royalty-free, worldwide right to use such Cogneau IP and / or third party IP for Client’s internal business purposes solely in connection with such Deliverables with no rights to separate Cogneau IP and / or third party IP from the Deliverable into which it is incorporated, or to market or commercially exploit such Cogneau IP and / or third party IP on a stand-alone basis, or to otherwise sublicense or grant to any other party any rights to use, copy or otherwise exploit, or create derivative works from Cogneau IP and / or third party IP.
+(ii) Embedded IP in Deliverables – For Cogneau IP and/or third-party IP embedded in Deliverables, Cogneau grants Client, a non-exclusive, non-transferable (except to Client’s Affiliates and permitted assigns), limited, royalty-free, worldwide right to use such Cogneau IP and/or third party IP for Client’s internal business purposes solely in connection with such Deliverables with no rights to separate Cogneau IP and/or third party IP from the Deliverable into which it is incorporated, or to market or commercially exploit such Cogneau IP and/or third-party IP on a stand-alone basis, or to otherwise sublicense or grant to any other party any rights to use, copy or otherwise exploit, or create derivative works from Cogneau IP and/or third-party IP.

 5. ACCEPTANCE; WARRANTIES